 I've had a change of heart.

-When we install systems we take great care to make sure the lineset stays clean and dry and we flow nitrogen while brazing with the line drier installed near the indoor coil.
+When we install systems, we take great care to make sure the line set stays clean and dry, and we flow nitrogen while brazing with the line drier installed near the indoor coil.

-It's a new day and I'm giving up my old sins.
+It's a new day, and I'm giving up my old sins.

 Have you ever taken a liquid line hose off after a new system install and gotten oil all over?

-The reason for that is often due to opening the liquid line first and the compressor losing oil to the discharge line and then to the liquid line.
+That is often due to opening the liquid line first and the compressor losing oil to the discharge line and then to the liquid line.

-Most micron gauges can handle some pressure, for example the Testo 552 can handle up to 72 PSIG (4.96 bar) and many can handle 400 psi (27.57 bar) or more. it never hurts to remove that expensive and sensitive micron gauge before you expose the sensor to high pressure, but never remove it BEFORE the system is under positive pressure or you will lose the entire vacuum.
+Most micron gauges can handle some pressure.
+For example, the Testo 552 can handle up to 72 PSIG (4.96 bar), and many can handle 400 psi (27.57 bar) or more.
+It never hurts to remove that expensive and sensitive micron gauge before exposing the sensor to high pressure.
+Still, it's never a good idea to remove it BEFORE the system is under positive pressure.
+If you do that, you will lose the entire vacuum.

 You would then purge your manifold hoses and fully open the suction valve and then the liquid line valve.